 After submitting the profession and the first and last name of the person, you will get a list of licenses.

 You can see that I have two licenses, one active and one expired.
 The expired license is a temporary license that I received during my first year as a speech pathologist, when I was under supervision during my CFY.
 Then you can see that I have an active license that I practice under.
-On the far right, you can see the column “Ever Disciplined.”
-Under both licenses, I was never disciplined, which you should look for with any professional you see.
+On the far right The column “Ever Disciplined” is visible.
+Check to be sure that there is nothing in that field.